Why Should I Automate My IBM i?

 Just as Coach Lombardi cared about how you played the game of football, Kevin cares about how his data center is run today and into the future.

-Just last week I visited five data centers near Salt Lake City.
+A recent trip to visit five data centers near Salt Lake City proves my point.
 Two of them were operating in firefighter mode.
 It was apparent even to me as a visitor: our meetings were constantly interrupted by cell phones, heads popping into the office, frantic emails, and fingers actually pointing out urgent matters.

 If you’re operating in firefighter mode, I can tell you it’s only going to get worse as your experienced IBM i staff ages and retires.
 They will take their tribal knowledge of how to run the systems out the door with them, and then what are you left with?